-11.3.4 (b) (i) the Satisfactory Performance Days in referred to in 11.3.4 (b) are each of a half hour duration.

-- 13.4.1A For the purposes of the definition of "Satisfactory Performance Days" in Rule 13.4.1, in the case of an Interconnector CMU, the demonstration that is to be made is of Net Output at a level greater than zero as recorded for the purposes of the BSC by file CDCA-I041 of the Central Data Collection Agent (CDCA). - 13.4.1B Subject to Rule 13.4.1C and for the purposes of the definition of "Satisfactory Performance Days" and in Rule 13.4.1, in the case of a group of Capacity Committed CMUs with the same Capacity Provider (a "CMU Portfolio"), where those CMUs are either: - (a) DSR CMUs which consist of DSR CMU components on two or more different sites; or (b) Non-CMRS Distribution CMUs, where, for each such CMU the aggregate connection capacity of all generating units is no greater than 50MW, the demonstration that can be made instead of Rule 13.4.1 is capacity delivered in aggregate by the CMU Portfolio at a level equal to or greater than their combined Capacity Obligations (subject to Rule 9.5.1) for at least one four Settlement Periods (which Settlement Periods may fall within a System Stress Event) during the Winter of a relevant Delivery Year. - 13.4.2 (second 13.4.2) The Delivery Body must notify the Capacity Provider if it is aware that any of the Satisfactory Performance Days notified in accordance with Rule 13.4.2 is are not a Satisfactory Performance Day properly notified in accordance with this Rule 13. - 13.4.3 Any Satisfactory Performance Day demonstrated on a Winter day during a Delivery Year may be counted towards the obligation in Rule 13.4.1 with respect to that Delivery Year and towards the obligation in Rule 13.4.1(a) with respect to a previous Delivery Year. - 13.4.4 If, in two or more months in which System Stress Events occur in a Delivery Year, a Capacity Committed CMU fails to achieve a calculation of $E{ij}$ of 1kWh in relation to at least one System Stress Event in each such month, then each obligation pursuant to Rule 13.4.1 that requires the demonstration of three Satisfactory Performance Days during a period shall instead be a requirement to demonstrate two lots of Satisfactory Performance Days in the same such period. - 13.4.5 The Delivery Body must notify the CM Settlement Body of: (a) any failure by a Capacity Committed CMU to demonstrate three Satisfactory Performance Days during Winter pursuant to Rule 13.4.1;
+13.4.1AA For capacity agreements awarded after the 2016 auctions that relate to delivery after 2020/21, for the purposes of the definition of "Satisfactory Performance Days" in Rule 13.4.1, in the case of an Interconnector CMU, the demonstration that is to be made is of Net Output at a level greater than zero as recorded for the purposes of the BSC by file CDCA-I041 of the Central Data Collection Agent (CDCA).

+13.4.1B For capacity agreements awarded after the 2016 auctions that relate to delivery after 2020/21, subject to Rule 13.4.1C and for the purposes of the definition of "Satisfactory Performance Days" and in Rule 13.4.1, in the case of a group of Capacity Committed CMUs with the same Capacity Provider (a "CMU Portfolio"), where those CMUs are either:

+(a) DSR CMUs which consist of DSR CMU components on two or more different sites; or (b) Non-CMRS Distribution CMUs, where, for each such CMU the aggregate connection capacity of all generating units is no greater than 50MW, the demonstration that can be made instead of Rule 13.4.1 is capacity delivered in aggregate by the CMU Portfolio at a level equal to or greater than their combined Capacity Obligations (subject to Rule 9.5.1) for at least one four Settlement Periods (which Settlement Periods may fall within a System Stress Event) during the Winter of a relevant Delivery Year.

+13.4.2A (second 13.4.2) For capacity agreements awarded after the 2016 auctions that relate to delivery after 2020/21, the Delivery Body must notify the Capacity Provider if it is aware that any of the Satisfactory Performance Days notified in accordance with Rule 13.4.2 is are not a Satisfactory Performance Day properly notified in accordance with this Rule 13.

+13.4.3A For capacity agreements awarded after the 2016 auctions that relate to delivery after 2020/21, any Satisfactory Performance Day demonstrated on a Winter day during a Delivery Year may be counted towards the obligation in Rule 13.4.1 with respect to that Delivery Year and towards the obligation in Rule 13.4.1(a) with respect to a previous Delivery Year.

+13.4.4A For capacity agreements awarded after the 2016 auctions that relate to delivery after 2020/21, if, in two or more months in which System Stress Events occur in a Delivery Year, a Capacity Committed CMU fails to achieve a calculation of E{ij} of 1kWh in relation to at least one System Stress Event in each such month, then each obligation pursuant to Rule 13.4.1 that requires the demonstration of three Satisfactory Performance Days during a period shall instead be a requirement to demonstrate two lots of Satisfactory Performance Days in the same such period.

+13.4.5 The Delivery Body must notify the CM Settlement Body of:

+(aa) for capacity agreements awarded after the 2016 auctions that relate to delivery after 2020/21, any failure by a Capacity Committed CMU to demonstrate three Satisfactory Performance Days during Winter pursuant to Rule 13.4.1;